 ▲ Reinventing Organizations

 In the same vein, a much more recent book by Frederic Laloux, called Reinventing Organizations was published in 2014, with an illustrated edition in 2016.
-And this is basically a history of the stages of organizational development.
-And its general trend is toward increased capacity as you go from one stage to the next.
+This is basically a history of the stages of organizational development, and its general trend is toward increased capacity as you go from one stage to the next.

-But as I was reading about these stages, it seemed to me that under stress, people often regressed earlier stages.
+But as I was reading about these stages, it seemed to me that under stress, people often regress to earlier stages.
 See what you think.

 ▲ Impulsive (red) organizations

-The first stage, he calls impulsive or red.
-And this started maybe 10,000 years BC.
+The first stage, he calls Impulsive or red.
+This started maybe 10,000 years BC.
 This is what I would call an autocratic society where you have a strong man, and you have to do what he says or die.
 So obedience and security define justice in such a society.
 Halpern would have called this relationship Subjection: you are subjected to the strong man's authority.

 ▲ Conformist organizations

 Now the next stage in Laloux's book is Conformist.
 This started about 4,000 years BC, and it's based on immutable law and order.
 Does that sound familiar?
 It should: this is Halpern's Act One Emanation relationship.
 This gave rise to hierarchies.
 Now, the breakthroughs in this case were repeatable processes and stable organization charts.
 You'll find this structure persists to this day in armies, churches, and many school districts.
 It's organized a belief that there's really only one right way of doing things and leads to, in one way or another, an organization of caste and class structures in addition to hierarchies.

 Now, Halpern would say this way of life is irrevocably dying in the face of modern realities, as we'll get to in a moment.

 ▲ Achievement (orange) organizations